bevy-cheatbook/bevy-cheatbook/src/overview.md

 The [Bevy Builtins][chapter::builtins] page is a concise cheatsheet of useful information about types and features provided by Bevy.

-The [Bevy Tutorials][chapter::tutorial] chapter is for tutorials/guides that you can follow from start to finish.
+The [Bevy Tutorials][chapter::tutorial] chapter is for tutorials / guides that you can follow from start to finish.

 The [Bevy Cookbook][chapter::cookbook] is for more self-contained /